My shopping cart

 Just about everything can contribute to your ergonomics, from how you sit to how you reach for everyday objects to how your monitor is set up.

 If you are spending upwards of eight hours a day staring at a computer screen, you absolutely want it to be properly positioned to prevent strain on your eyes, neck, and shoulders.
 Good computer positioning can help you maintain good posture and ultimately supports good ergonomics so that you can focus on your work instead of potential aches and pains.
-If you want to know how to fix monitor screen position, here are some things to keep in mind to get you started, both of which can easily be fixed with the proper monitor mount.
+If you want to know how to fix monitor screen position, here are some things to keep in mind to get you started, both of which can easily be fixed with the proper monitor mount or monitor wall mount.

 Similar to height, the distance of the screen can vary.
 If the monitor is too close, you may end up straining your eyes, while keeping the monitor too far away may make it difficult to read text.
 You generally want to keep the monitor at least an arm’s length away from you, but this also dependent on the size of your monitor.
 For a larger monitor, you may want to push the screen back even farther.
 Adjust as you go until you find your sweet spot.